-Nashville Record Pressing: Will establish operations in Nashville, which includes relocating its headquarters, and establishing certain manufacturing, distribution, and back-office functions.
+Nashville Record Pressing: Nashville Record Pressing will establish operations in Nashville, which includes relocating its headquarters, and establishing certain manufacturing, distribution, and back-office functions.
 Nashville Record Pressing is estimated to invest \$13.3 million into this expansion which is estimated to create 255 new permanent jobs in Nashville.